Yashwant94308/IPL-Score-Prediction/README.md

- *##IPL-Score-Prediction*
+ **## IPL-Score-Prediction**

- This is the end to end project of IPL first inning score perdiction based on previous data.
+ -This is the end to end project of IPL first inning score perdiction based on previous data.

- Deploy a Machine Learning Web App created with Flask on Heroku platform.
+ -Deploy a Machine Learning Web App created with Flask on Heroku platform.